The ESG Due Diligence Process – Why It’s Important

 • Governance refers to how the company is run.
 Issues often involve a lack of ethical and fair policies (bribery, poor accounting or auditing, etc.).

 When choosing suppliers, it’s critical to make responsible, sustainable decisions.
 Choosing secure partners will help you build a resilient supply chain in the long run because there are fewer risks.
-If you perform due diligence according to ESG standards, you will know if the companies you work with are linked to ESG issues.
+If you perform due diligence according to ESG compliance standards, you will know if the companies you work with are linked to ESG issues.

 According to MIT’s Center for Transportation and Logistics, many of the world’s supply chains are becoming more sustainable and ethical.
 Eighty percent confirmed that the COVID-19 pandemic did not impact their commitment to a sustainable supply chain.
 If anything, their initiatives increased.